 Additional cues like ‘screwing the hands into the floor’ or ‘pointing the elbows forwards’, are helping us to create that external rotation of the arm.
 These handstand cues apply in exactly the same way to the bottom arm in our Ayesha.

 I know what you’re thinking… “how does this all work when we’re ‘right way around’ and gravity is pulling us in the opposite direction – like in a pole spin or climb?”
 Well, stay tuned my friends!
 We’ll be covering all of this in the next video!
 UPDATE: The next video is now available here!

-If you wanna geek out more with me about all things pole strength, check out my book – Strength and Conditioning for Pole – available now in paper copy or immediate electronic download!
+If you wanna geek out more with me about all things pole biomechanics, check out my book – Pole Anatomy – which breaks down the biomechanics of over 60 different pole moves so you can troubleshoot all your favourite tricks!
+Available now in paper copy or immediate electronic download!

 I’d also like to give a shout out to The Circus Doc – Dr Emily Scherb!
 Emily’s courses on hanging in aerial arts have really helped to solidify my own understanding of how this all works.
 If you’re a body nerd like me, you’ll love The Circus Doc anatomy education courses, too!
 I can’t recommend them enough – go check ‘em out here!

 *Just so you know, I earn a commission if you use this link, but I’d never recommend products to you that I don’t use and love myself!
 Now go get your nerd-on!

 Thanks for reading/watching!
 See you next time!